storybookjs/react-native/README.md

 Type: `number`, default: `7007`

-The port on which to run the websocket, if specified.
+The port on which to run the WebSocket, if specified.

 ## getStorybookUI options